ruchanswin/justin-intern-repo/onboarding_program/Company_policies/Professionalism-Reflection.md

 # Have you ever experienced or witnessed great teamwork and professionalism?
 What made it effective?

 - Yes, I have.
 Great teamwork and professionalism are essential for the success and the quality of work.
 For me, it makes up for roughly 20-30% chance of success.
 Not all of my past experiences are rainbows and sunshines, some teammates are helpful and some lack responsibility for their work and for other members' efforts.
 Teamwork and professionalism are effective mainly based on how members interact with each other, how the work is distributed to suit with each member's interest and strength, and how time and efforts are used for tasks.
-One thing about teamwork and professionalism is that it takes time to grow these behaviours, so constructive feedback is important to help you learn.
+One thing about teamwork and professionalism is that it takes time to grow these behaviour, so constructive feedback is important to help you learn.

 - One example to prove the importance of teamwork and professionalism is when I had a project back in 2024 to develop a web application for predicting flight fare and delays.
   - Our team wasn't coordinated at first, since this was the first time we met each other and we didn't know how each member works.
 We also lacked experience in building a website since our background stemmed from AI and data analytics, and we had conflicts with how the tasks should be distributed, working styles and schedules.
   - As we proceeded the project, we collaborate better since we have adapted to how the project should be done.
 We also appreciate the help from other classmates and our tutor, who gave us constructive feedback on our work.
-We also had a united schedule to host meetings for keeping track on the progress of each member, any issues arised and the solutions to them.
+We also had a united schedule to host meetings for keeping track on the progress of each member, any issues arose and the solutions to them.
   - I learned a lot from this project, mainly teamwork and professionalism.
 What's important about working in a team is that you actually take responsibility on your work and other ones.
 It's fine if you lack coordination at the beginning, but you should be serious to adapt and learn to make up for your weaknesses.

 # What steps can you take to make sure your communication is clear, respectful, and inclusive?